diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 3/00 - Express Server Side Rendering Basics.md

 - Create a new route for `GET` request  with the endpoint `/about`:

-- It should render a new view file, from `views/about.hbs`.
+- It should render a new view file, from `views/About.jsx`.
-- In the newly created template file `about.hbs`:
+- In the newly created template file `About.jsx`:
   - Create an `h1` with your name.
+  - Create an `h2` with your favourite book/movie/serie quote.
   - Add an image from [giphy](https://giphy.com/) that you like.